[This is a multi-part series.]

-And, secondly, for these bibliomemoirists, the books they love are not an alternative to life.
+Secondly, for these bibliomemoirists, the books they love are not an alternative to life.
 Rather, such books, by virtue of opening up the real world in new and different ways, are significant life events and milestones in themselves.
-Or, to paraphrase author Anne Fadiman, their most-loved books are really the key chapters of their lives.
+Or, to paraphrase the writer Anne Fadiman, their most-loved books are really the key chapters of their lives.
 So, their bibliomemoirs are the articulation and interpretation of the shapes their lives have taken as a direct result of certain loved books, not merely as seen through the prisms of those books.

 … egotism, stylistic mediocrity and self-serving opportunism are just as prevalent in fiction, poetry and all other genres of written expression.

-So, a bibliomemoir that manages to rise above these particular hurdles that afflict books of every genre and give us both a compelling life and subject(s) is certainly worth our consideration.
+So a bibliomemoir that manages to rise above these particular hurdles afflicting books of every genre and give us both a compelling life and subject(s) is certainly worth our consideration.

-Therefore, one cannot help but admire these authors who have the patience, fortitude and spirit to write earnestly, extensively and candidly about how specific books have defined their very existence, whether their thoughts and ideas add value to the overall experience of those books for future readers or not.
+So one cannot help but admire these authors who have the patience, fortitude, and spirit to write earnestly, extensively, and candidly about how specific books have defined their very existence, whether their thoughts and ideas add value to the overall experience of those books for future readers or not.

-Yet, let’s not ignore some of the charges of egregiousness that have been made against this genre (and, often, justifiably so): how they often degenerate into jeremiads of how we read now (as my rhetoric nearly did in trying to make my case for them above); self-indulgence over an indulgence of the targeted reader; cloying narcissism, sycophantic reverence; literary evangelism; pandering to generalities; confirming or reinforcing an accepted version of the book(s) and/or the world; and so on.
+Yet, let’s not ignore some of the justifiable charges of egregiousness that have been made against this genre: how they often degenerate into jeremiads of “how we read now” (as my rhetoric has almost done in trying to make my case above); self-indulgence over an indulgence of the targeted reader; cloying narcissism, sycophantic reverence; literary evangelism; pandering to generalities; confirming or reinforcing an accepted version of the book(s) and/or the world; and so on.

 So, as a way to shake myself out of that cognitive laziness and cynicism, I began a personal survey of the bibliomemoirs on my shelves and to-read wishlist as well as some of the popular and critically-acclaimed ones out there.
 I focused on the ones published 1990-onwards.
 This recency bias was intentional as most of my bibliomemoir-ish books are much older and I was curious about what I’ve been missing since the 90s.

 B. The Story-driven Bibliomemoir: This type includes a specific story that unfolds even as we learn about the author’s reading life.
-The story is usually set in a larger historical/cultural/social context – personal or collective – with a strong narrative structure.
-Story, for this purpose, is defined as a narrative with an beginning, middle and an end.
+The story is usually set in a larger historical/cultural/social context — personal or collective — with a strong narrative structure.
+Story, for this purpose, is defined as a narrative with a beginning, middle, and an end.